 REDE - rule or law. sabbath - one of the Eight festivals or high holidays of Wica.

-SCRYING - A form of divination intelling self hypnosis to achieve a trance state, in which joins the concious with the sub-concious to discern useful information.
+SCRYING - A form of divination intelling self hypnosis to achieve a trance state, in which joins the conscious with the sub-conscious to discern useful information.
 Usually done by using such methods as gazing into crystal balls, black glass or polished bronze mirrors, hearth fires, candle flames, smoke or a bowl filled water as opposed to tarot or other means that may be manipulated.